sokcheng/Kitsuchan-NG/COMMANDS.md

 ## listg
 ### Aliases: listguilds
 List all guilds that the bot is in.
+Bot owner only.

 ## lmly
 ### Aliases: letmeloveyou